 Two letters of recommendation should be emailed to email@example.com with your name and the award in the subject field (example: Jane Doe – Teacher of the Year).

 One letter of recommendation is required from an administrator in your current school system.
 This recommendation should verify your years of service, highlight your use of innovative strategies and/or research based practices, and describe how you motivate others.

 The second letter of recommendation must be from a Georgia TESOL member.
 This recommendation should attest to your dedication to the ESOL field.
 Note that the applicant does not have to be a member of Georgia TESOL.

 The Georgia TESOL executive board will review all complete applications.
-The recipient will be notified in July and will be invited to attend the awards recognition ceremony during the Georgia TESOL annual conference in October.
+The recipient will be notified at the end of September and will be invited to attend the awards recognition ceremony during the Georgia TESOL annual conference in October.